 - Establish and maintain a system of training and compliance, to make staff aware of, and compliant with, the Framework and relevant legislation, including Working with Children Checks/ Working with Vulnerable People Checks and mandatory reporting requirements.

-As NHMRC staff and contractors do not work directly with children, NHMRC does not have a Working with Children and/or Vulnerable People Check requirement prior to engagement.
-Commencing in 2022, however, all staff are required to complete the Commonwealth Child Safe Framework training module available through Learnhub to raise staff awareness and ensure compliance with the Framework.
+As our staff and contractors do not work directly with children, we do not have a Working with Children and/or Vulnerable People Check requirement prior to engagement.
+However, commencing in 2022, all staff are required to complete the Commonwealth Child Safe Framework eLearning module to raise staff awareness and ensure compliance with the Framework.

 - Adopt and implement the National Principles for Child Safe Organisations.